Scanography: Stereoscopic scanning

 A piece of amber imaged with this technique.
 Looking at such an image on a high resolution screen or printout allows studying fine details in a way not otherwise possible.
 Anaglyph, Red left.

 A variation of macrophotography involves using the scanner to produce stereoscopic or "3D" images of small objects.
 This is made possible because of the optical system of a typical scanner, which uses prisms to put the sensor at an optical distance from the glass of 3 to 4 feet, allowing a small sensor to cover the entire width of the bed, while keeping the bed physically shallow.
 This also gives better than expected depth of field, and introduces a certain amount of parallax when the same object appears at different positions on the bed.
 This allows the generation of stereo pairs, much like the "shift" technique where a single camera is shifted to produce right and left views of a still life scene.

-This technique probably goes back to the earliest days of flatbed scanners and was mentioned on the photo-3D mail list by Bob Wier on December 14, 1995, though he makes vague reference to earlier experiments by others.
+This technique probably goes back to the earliest days of flatbed scanners and was mentioned on the photo-3D mail list by Bob Weir on December 14, 1995, though he makes vague reference to earlier experiments by others.
 Though it could be described as a trivial application of a centuries-old technique to a new device, the concept is not widely known, even among stereo photography enthusiasts.
 This may be due to the common misconception that the typical flatbed scanner uses an imager that spans the width of the bed, thus leading to the assumption that shifting objects would not produce parallax.